xwl42/tp/docs/UserGuide.md

 ```
 marke INDEX ei/EXERCISE_INDEX s/STATUS
 ```
+Here, `STATUS` is "y" for completed and "n" for not completed.

 **Examples:**
 - `marke 1 ei/1 s/y` — Marks Exercise 1 as *done* for the 1st student.